 Dealing With the Feelings That Underly our Actions

-For most recovering addicts, the substance abuse was to cover up feelings of fear, inadequacy, insecurity and social awkwardness.
-Nearly every newly recovering addict can relate to these feelings and admit to experiencing them before the onset of their drug or alcohol use.
+For many people in recovery, substance use was to cover up feelings of fear, inadequacy, insecurity, and social awkwardness.
+Many people new to recovery can relate to these feelings and admit to experiencing them before the onset of their drug or alcohol use.
 They can admit to these feelings again after stopping the substance use.
 The question is, how to deal with them?

-Consider this idea, if you will: Perhaps everyone feels fears, inadequacies and insecurities from time to time.
+Consider this idea: Perhaps everyone feels fears, inadequacies, and insecurities from time to time.
 How then, does the rest of the world deal with self-doubt?
 For most, it is a matter of looking around to see if they can spot someone else who looks like they feel the same way and approach them to begin a short conversation.
 Or, if you are reluctant to approach someone else, quickly say a silent prayer that you be given the courage you need.